Smart City Edge AI System: 16 Camera Traffic Architecture

 Can Jetson Orin NX handle 16 traffic cameras?

-Is AGX Orin enough for 16 cameras?
+Is a single AGX Orin enough for 16 cameras?

 Should smart city analytics stream everything to cloud?